-Cash contributions made to qualifying charitable organizations, including donor advised funds, in 2022 and 2023 will be subject to a 60% AGI limitation.
+Cash contributions made to qualifying charitable organizations, including donor advised funds, in 2023 and 2024 will be subject to a 60% AGI limitation.
 The limitations for cash contributions continue to be 30% of AGI for contributions to non-operating private foundations.
 Tax planning around charitable contributions may include:

-- Maximizing 2022 cash charitable contributions to qualified charities to take advantage of the 100% AGI limitation. - Creating and funding a private foundation, donor advised fund or charitable remainder trust. - Donating appreciated property to a qualified charity to avoid long term capital gains tax.
+- Creating and funding a private foundation, donor advised fund or charitable remainder trust. - Donating appreciated property to a qualified charity to avoid long term capital gains tax.